 A multiplier shall be used to balance the size of clubs.
-Such multiplier will be based on the number of paid subscribers a club has at the end of each racing year.
-The multiplier will be reset at the end of each racing year at a minimum or more often as determined by iRacing.
+Such multiplier will be based on the number of activated members (paid subscribers) in each club.
+The multiplier will be reset at the start of each new year of the World Cup.
+However, at the discretion of iRacing.com based on review, the multiplier could be changed at the start of any new 12 week racing season.

-The multiplier shall be a proportion of the club with the most current paid subscribers.
+The multiplier shall be a proportion of the club with the most current active members.
 Example:

-If the largest current paid subscriber club is California with 500 subscribers, then:
+If the largest current member club is California with 500 members, then:

-Club Subscribers Multiplier
+Club Member Multiplier

 California 500 1.000

 Ohio 250 2.000

 Georgia 300 1.666

 Atlantic 120 4.166

-Multiplier will be disabled for RACC final and World Cup Final.
+Multiplier will be disabled for RACC Runoffs, RACC Final, and World Cup Final.